 Blackbird: an online journal of literature and the arts was founded in 2001 by the Department of English at Virginia Commonwealth University and New Virginia Review, Inc. The staff convened in the fall of 2001; the first issue appeared in the spring of 2002.

 The journal welcomes the contributions of interested students at all levels.
-Students interested in Blackbird internships should write to the Blackbird's managing editor, Hayley Graffunder, at email@example.com in for the most recent information and to receive an internship application.
+Students interested in Blackbird internships should write to the Blackbird's managing editor, Rebecca Poyner, at firstname.lastname@example.org in for the most recent information and to receive an internship application.

 Find the most recent issue of Blackbird at blackbird.vcu.edu • Make a donation to the Friends of Blackbird